LukasWestholt/semantic-release-skopeo/README.md

 > skopeo is a command line utility that performs various operations on container images and image repositories.
 > skopeo does not require a daemon to be running to perform its operations.
 > Copying an image from and to various storage mechanisms.
-For example you can copy images from one registry to another, without requiring privilege.
+For example, you can copy images from one registry to another, without requiring privilege.

 ## Benefits